MarkoMuc/Battery_Notification/README.md

 ### Future Changes

-- Add a snooze for option
+- Add a snooze for amount of time option
-- Clean up the code